Kamala Harris 2024 presidential campaign: Background

 On July 18, The Hill reported that in the next few days, Biden would make a speech about the future of his political career, and that congressional Democrats expected Harris to be the new nominee.
 By July 19, Democrats were "quietly mapping" a Harris presidential campaign.
-Following pressure from Democrats, Biden ultimately withdrew from the race on July 21, 2024, and immediately endorsed Harris as his successor.
+Following pressure from Democrats, Biden ultimately withdrew from the race on July 21, 2024, and immediately endorsed Harris to replace him in his place as the party's presidential nominee.